30.1Individuals: criminal liability

 The legislative authority enabling a court to award costs in criminal proceedings is primarily contained in Part II of the Prosecution of Offences Act 1985 (sections 16 to 19B), the Access to Justice Act 1999 (in relation to funded clients) and in regulations that have since been made pursuant to these statutes, including the Costs in Criminal Cases (General) Regulations 1986, as amended.

 The FCA has continued the FSA’s legacy of adopting a robust enforcement stance, underpinned by its ‘credible deterrence’ strategy.
 In furtherance of its policy of ‘credible deterrence’, the FSA had signalled a willingness to pursue criminal actions through the courts and to seek custodial sentences.
 For the FCA, the pursuit of criminal prosecutions, where appropriate, remains high on its agenda, particularly for market misconduct offences.
-This is supported by the FCA’s Annual Business Plan for 2018/2019, in which it states that tackling financial crime and money laundering remain a priority.
-The FCA has also recently appointed Vincent Coughlin QC as the new chief criminal counsel.
-In addition, the FCA has introduced further changes to the Senior Managers & Certification Regime, which are due to come into force on 9 December 2019, to make senior managers more responsible and accountable for their actions.
+This is supported by the FCA’s Annual Business Plan for 2019/20, which states that tackling financial crime and money laundering remains a priority.
+The UK government’s Economic Crime Plan 2019-22 also lists strengthening the capabilities of law enforcement as one of its strategic priorities, ‘to detect, deter and disrupt economic crime’.
+The FCA has introduced further changes to the Senior Managers and Certification Regime, due at the time of writing to come into force on 9 December 2019, extending the regime to FCA solo-regulated firms to make senior managers more responsible and accountable for their actions.

 Under the Financial Services and Markets Act 2000 (FSMA) as amended by the Financial Services Act 2012, the FCA has many tools at its disposal to punish non-criminal offences and breaches.
 This includes the issuing of public censures or statements, and imposing unlimited financial penalties.